-NEW: Open your eyes with UPNEEQ at-home prescription treatment.SAVE $20
+NEW: Open your eyes with UPNEEQ at-home prescription treatment.SHOP NOW

 The latest innovation from the RHA® collection is here!

 The RHA® Collection is rooted in innovation.
 Now it’s time for another first.

 RHA Redensity™ is the first and only FDA-approved filler for injection into both the superficial dermis and dermis to treat moderate to severe dynamic perioral rhytids.1